|

 an account of how the Millgate

-Union Catalogue of Walter Scott Correspondence came into
+Union Catalogue of Walter Scott Correspondence came into being,

-being, an introduction to its structure and
+an introduction to its structure and organization, and a guide

-organization, and a guide to search techniques.
+to search techniques.

 Morrison,

 John.
-'The Lure of the Highlands', in Painting
+'The Lure of the Highlands', in Painting the

-the Nation: Identity and Nationalism in Scottish Painting,
+Nation: Identity and Nationalism in Scottish Painting, 1800-1920

-Edinburgh University Press, 2003), pp. 47-76.
+(Edinburgh: Edinburgh University Press, 2003), pp. 47-76.

 Identifies

-Scott's staging of George IV's visit to Edinburgh in
+Scott's staging of George IV's visit to Edinburgh in 1822 as a

-past and a history of extravagant loyalty
+and a history of extravagant loyalty which was now focused on

-whereas the radical Alexander Nasmyth, conversely, portrays
+radical Alexander Nasmyth, conversely, portrays Edinburgh as cosmopolitan,

-Edinburgh as cosmopolitan, egalitarian, and progressive.
+egalitarian, and progressive.

 Morrison,

 John.
-'Seizing History', in Painting
+'Seizing History', in Painting the Nation: Identity

-the Nation: Identity and Nationalism in Scottish Painting,
+and Nationalism in Scottish Painting, 1800-1920 (Edinburgh:

-1800-1920 (Edinburgh: Edinburgh University Press, 2003),
+Edinburgh University Press, 2003), pp. 111-46.

 Includes